How To Livestream From Remote Locations

 In the case of HEVC H.265, 3.5Mbps of upload bandwidth is sufficient.
 As with AVC H.264 encoded video, Smart VBR is available to handle bandwidth variations.

-Wireless network diversity: Whether it’s TVU One or TVU Nano, having access to multiple different wireless networks built into the transmitter is important.
+Wireless network diversity: Whether it’s TVU One , having access to multiple different wireless networks built into the transmitter is important.
 Not only does network diversity negate the ill effect of putting all of one’s eggs into a single basket—in other words the bad fortune of using a single carrier’s modems and having no access to that carrier’s network, but it also protects against network conditions that can vary from area to area among providers.

 Select the right latency: All TVU Networks transmitters, like TVU One and TVU Nano, enable users to dial in the amount of network latency anticipated.
 Before ever going live, a test shot should be done to confirm that the selected latency is appropriate for real network conditions.
 If it’s not, the process should be repeated until the right latency value is determined.
 Once done, latency will not drift.